 Harlaxton College has a very strict attendance policy.
-Note that unexcused absences will result in a lowering of your grade.
-You can read the full policy below, which is taken from the Harlaxton College Student Handbook:
+Three or more unexcused absences will always result in a lowering of your grade; professors are free to set stricter standards in their classes.
+You can read the full policy in the Harlaxton College Student Handbook: